mksiq/sifely_cloud/README.md

 ---

 ## 📜 Disclaimer
-This is an independent project and is **not affiliated with Sifely**.
-Use at your own risk.
+- This is an independent project and is **not affiliated with Sifely**.
+- Use at your own risk.
 API behavior may change without notice.
+- Sifely and its trademarks and registered trademarks including the images in this repository, are property of their respective owners.
+All images in this repository are used by the Home Assistant project for identification purposes only.

 ---